da99/Chef_Solo_Nodes/README.md

 Alan Kay Model of Development
 -----------------------------

-If you know of a better way of accomplishing the above functionality, please tell me.
-I want to do everything possible to make everything I write obsolete.
+If you know of existing software that makes the above redundant, please tell me.
+The last thing I want to do is maintain code.